Thick hyperbolic 3-manifolds with bounded rank: Splitting along barriers

 \begin{lem}[Recognizing barriers] There is some $L=L(g,\epsilon)$ such that if $U$ is a $(g,L)$-product region in $M$, an embedded incompressible surface $\Sigma \subset M $ is a barrier of $U$ if and only if it can be obtained from a level surface of $U$ via a sequence of compressions and isotopies. \end{lem}

-To understand the point of the lemma, note that Fact \ref{compressions isotopies} implies that the barriers of $U $ are exactly the incompressible surfaces that are obtained from some component $S \subset\partial U$ via a sequence of compressions and isotopies in $M \setminus int(U)$.
+To understand the point of the lemma, note that Fact \ref{compressions isotopies} implies that the barriers of $U $ are exactly the incompressible surfaces that are obtained from some component $S \subset\partial U$ via a sequence of compressions and isotopies in $M \setminus int(U)$, rather than $M$.
 So, the point is that if $U$ is wide enough, one does not produce any extra surfaces if one allows the compressions and isotopies to pass through $U$.

-\begin {proof} The obvious direction is obviously obvious, so let $\Sigma$ be an incompressible surface in $M$ obtained from a level surface of $U$ via a sequence of compressions and isotopies.
+\begin {proof} The obvious direction is obviously obvious, so let $\Sigma$ be an incompressible surface in $M$ obtained from a level surface of $U$ via a sequence of compressions and isotopies in $M$.
 We want to show that $\Sigma$ is a barrier of $U$.
-To do this, it will be convenient to work in a cover of $M$.
+To do this, we work in a cover of $M$.

 Let $\pi : \hat M \longrightarrow M$ be the cover corresponding to the image of the map $\pi_1 U \longrightarrow \pi_1 M$ induced by inclusion.
 Then $U$ lifts homeomorphically to a product region $\hat U$ such that the inclusion $\hat U\hookrightarrow \hat M$ is $\pi_1$-surjective.
 Using Corollary \ref{cutting-product}, split $\hat U$ into three adjacent product regions Taking $L$ to be large, we can assume that each $V_i$ has $\epsilon$-width at least any given $L'=L'(g,\epsilon)$.
 With $V_2$ as the $N$ in Theorem \ref{complementary compression bodies}, it follows that for large $L'$, each component of $\hat M \setminus\hat U$ is a compression body with missing interior boundary.